maelh/hxd-plugin-framework/Implementation guidelines.md

 ## Predefined localized text for error messages / GUI output

 With HxD 2.5, string variables were introduced, to provide commonly used strings in localized/translated versions.
 Ideally, this eliminates the need for translating texts for each plugin.
+Why a new/different formatting style at all?
+To avoid conflicts, when you pass strings containing string variables to formatting functions inside of your plugin.

 The syntax is as follows:
-`
-{s:<StrVarName>(Param0, Param1, Param2, ...)}
+`{s:<StrVarName>(Param0, Param1, Param2, ...)}`
-`
 Similar to formatting of strings with printf/Format functions, the {s:...} pattern will be replaced by the translated/localized string.
 Parameter (ParamX) act like %s in formatting strings.
 More specifically, parameters are position dependent/indexed, so, for example, Param0 will act like %0:s.

 Parameters are always given as strings, delimited by double quotes (").
 If the parameter should contain a double quote itself, it has to be escaped by writing it twice, i.e., to escape " write "".

 **Example:**
 `{s:Disassembly("6502")}`